30Gramz/Home-lab/README.md

 # Home-lab
-This home lab, built on a Windows 10 laptop with Oracle VirtualBox and Ubuntu, simulates real-world environments for practicing cybersecurity skills like vulnerability management, penetration testing, and incident response.
+This document outlines the steps I took to create a home lab environment for practicing cybersecurity skills.
+The lab consists of a Windows 10 laptop running Oracle VirtualBox with Ubuntu as the primary virtual machine (VM).
+This setup allows me to simulate real-world scenarios, test tools, and practice vulnerability management, penetration testing, and incident response.